mikesmallhelp/padel-ranking/README.md

 - Playwright for the e2e tests
 - Vercel cloud environment

-Good introduction to the Next.js development is for example [How to Build a Fullstack App with Next.js, Prisma, and PostgreSQL](https://vercel.com/guides/nextjs-prisma-postgres)
+Good introduction to Next.js development is for example [How to Build a Fullstack App with Next.js, Prisma, and PostgreSQL](https://vercel.com/guides/nextjs-prisma-postgres)

 ## Installation